rynaardb/TIL/docker/README.md

 ## Dockerfile

-* `COPY ./ ./` copies all files from local machine to image path v`WORKDIR path/to/folder` specifies the working directory
+* `COPY ./ ./` copies all files from local machine to image path
+* `WORKDIR path/to/folder` specifies the working directory

 ## Docker Volumes